google/clspv/docs/OpenCLCOnVulkan.md

 The default way to map an OpenCL C language kernel to a Vulkan SPIR-V compute shader is as follows:

+- If a sampler map file is specified, all literal samplers use descriptor set _0_.
+- By default, all kernels in the translation unit use the same descriptor set number, either _0_ or _1_.
+(They use 1 if a sampler map is specified.)
+  **This is new default behaviour**.
-- Each kernel is assigned a corresponding descriptor set, such that the first kernel has descriptor set _0_, and each subsequent kernel is an increment of _1_ from the previous.
+  - Use option `-distinct-kernel-descriptor-sets` to get the old behaviour, where each kernel is assigned its own descriptor set number, such that the first kernel has descriptor set _0_, and each subsequent kernel is an increment of _1_ from the previous.
 - Each argument within each kernel is assigned a binding in that kernel's